UlyssesZh/UlyssesZh.github.io/_posts/2023-05-07-ruby-jump-label.md

 ---
-title: 'Labeled `break`, `next`, and `redo` in Ruby'
+title: Labeled `break`, `next`, and `redo` in Ruby
 date: 2023-05-07 13:36:16 -0700
 categories:
   - programming
 tags:
   - meta programming
   - ruby
 layout: post
+excerpt: >
-excerpt: 'Many languages support breaking out of nested loops, such as Perl, Java, JavaScript, C#, etc.
+  Many languages support breaking out of nested loops, such as Perl, Java, JavaScript, C#, etc.
   Languages that have `goto` can also do this easily.
   However, in most other languages, it is not easy to break out of nested loops.
-I want to introduce a way to do this in Ruby.'
+  I want to introduce a way to do this in Ruby.
 ---

 Many languages support breaking out of nested loops.